 Colossians 3:23 says, "Whatever you do, work at it with all your heart, as working for the Lord, not for human masters, . . ."
 When we, as Jesus' followers, understand this important Truth, it frees us from seeking the praise of other people.
 After all, we're not really working for them anyway.
 Just like the bumper sticker says, our boss really is a Jewish carpenter—no less than the King of the universe!

 No matter what our leadership arena may be, we are serving Jesus Christ.

 Working for Jesus also frees us to recognize the work of other people with reckless abandon.
 There's no need to compete, to put others down, or to steal the contributions of those around us.
 God watches; He knows the work you've done, and He is the most gracious boss you've ever had!

 No matter what our leadership arena may be—whether we lead a business, a platoon, a team, a church, a law firm, or a household—we are serving Jesus Christ.
 If we seek glory and applause from other people, we will not receive glory and approval from God.
-Performing to win praise from others is performing for the wrong motives.
+Performing to win praise from others is performing with the wrong motives.

 Does it bother you when your work is not recognized?
 Does it annoy you when others get the credit for what you do?
 Does a lack of recognition and credit make you want to leave your job?
 Jesus led without any expectation of recognition.
-If you truly wish to lead by the leadership style of Jesus, then you must check your ego at the door.
+If you truly wish to lead with the leadership style of Jesus, then you must check your ego at the door.